Vol. II No. 36 Morning Edition Boston · New York

 Rate card (published, Q2 2026).
 Hourly: Sedan $100/hr, Cadillac Escalade $125/hr, Mercedes S-Class $150/hr, Mercedes Sprinter $175/hr.
 Point-to-point: Sedan $100, Escalade $120, S-Class $250, Sprinter $450.
 The point-to-point Sedan rate is calibrated for the LAX-to-Westside-Santa-Monica leg under typical traffic; the Escalade and S-Class rates step up to reflect the meet-and-greet plus arrivals-level pickup posture; the Sprinter rate reflects the group-of-eight-to-fourteen configuration with luggage capacity for a full corporate inbound from LAX.

-Credentials and press.
-Six-plus years of continuous chauffeured operation, 5.0-star rating across 127 published client reviews, named coverage in Forbes and Entrepreneur on the operator-transparency thesis.
+Credentials and press. operating since 2018, a 5.0★ Google rating across more than 500 chauffeured rides, named coverage in Entrepreneur and Travel Daily News on the operator-transparency thesis.
 The NYC headquarters operates under the New York TLC framework; the Los Angeles operation runs under California TCP licensing through the local affiliate, with credential verification surfaced on request at the booking stage.

 Westside corporate-corridor coverage.
 Snap (Ocean Avenue): coordinated visitor-apron pickup with 5-10 minute call window; Riot Games (Santa Monica Business Park): designated livery slot in the campus loop; Hulu/Headspace (Mid-Wilshire and Westside): standard valet coordination; Endeavor (Wilshire near Beverly Hills boundary): late-afternoon pickup window under valet coordination with documented punctuality history.
 The Shutters on the Beach and Casa del Mar circuit on Ocean Avenue is the operator’s most-booked Westside product after the LAX feed, with arrivals-and-departure coordination that surfaces room number and luggage count on the booking flow.